 The term “covenant” refers to the legal bindings imposed on the borrower by the lender as part of a debt agreement.
-For example, if the borrower fails to comply with the pre-decided conditions, then the borrower may be considered to be in default, and the lender can either inflict a penalty on the borrower or rightfully ask the borrower to make the entire debt payment immediately.
-Basically, covenants are created to restrict the borrower from making any decision that can be detrimental to the debt repayment.
+For example, suppose the borrower fails to comply with the pre-decided conditions.
+In that case, the borrower may default, and the lender can either inflict a penalty on the borrower or rightfully ask the borrower to make the entire debt payment immediately.
+Covenants are created to restrict the borrower from making any decision detrimental to debt repayment.

 Explanation of Covenant

-One of the major concerns for a lender is the full recovery of the loan from the borrower.
-In fact, it has been observed that in cases where no restrictions are imposed on the borrower, then there is a high probability that the management of the borrower company will completely ignore the lender’s interest and make certain decisions that will jeopardize their future debt servicing ability.
-So, covenants are tools that lenders use to ensure that their money is safe.
-These legal bindings ensure that the borrowers abide by certain pre-decided conditions, or else the default clause will be triggered as per the agreement.
-So, if any of the covenants are breached, then the debt agreement allows the lender to immediately demand repayment of the debt.
+One of the major concerns for a lender is the complete recovery of the loan from the borrower.
+It has been observed that in cases where no restrictions are imposed on the borrower, there is a high probability that the management of the borrower company will completely ignore the lender’s interest and make confident decisions that will jeopardize their future debt servicing ability.
+So, covenants are tools lenders use to ensure their money is safe.
+These legal bindings ensure that the borrowers abide by certain pre-decided conditions, or the default clause will be triggered per the agreement.
+So, if the borrower breaches any of the covenants, the debt agreement allows the lender to demand repayment immediately.

-In most of the cases, financial covenants are expressed in terms of ratio ceiling or floor, such as the debt-to-equity ratio shouldn’t breach ceiling of 1.5x or the interest coverage ratio shouldn’t breach the floor of 2.2x.
-However, covenants are not just restricted to financial ratios and can cover many other aspects of company operations, such as maximum dividend payment, working capital requirement, retention of key employees etc.
+In most cases, financial covenants are expressed in ratio ceiling or floor.
+For example, the debt-to-equity ratio shouldn’t breach the ceiling of 1.5x, or the interest coverage ratio shouldn’t breach the floor of 2.2x.
+However, covenants are not just restricted to financial ratios.
+They can cover many other aspects of company operations, such as maximum dividend payment, working capital requirement, retention of critical employees, etc.

 How Does Covenant Work?

-- Corporates often require money either to expand their business or to support their daily operations.
+- Corporations often require money to expand their business or support their daily operations.
 In cases where they wish to raise funds at a lower cost, they opt for bond issuance or bank debt and pay interest on the borrowed money.
 In such a scenario, one of the primary concerns of the lender is the protection of their money against default.

-- So, the lenders then set some covenants that are basically legal agreements between the lender and the borrower and these impose some pre-determined conditions before the issuance of the bonds.
+- So, the lenders then set some covenants that are legal agreements between the lender and the borrower.
+These impose pre-determined conditions before the issuance of the bonds.
 Now, if the borrower agrees with the terms and conditions of the debt agreement, the lender will only go ahead with the lending.
-In addition, the covenants take cognizance of the rating of the company as well the debt instrument.
+In addition, the covenants take cognizance of the rating of the company and the debt instrument.
 So, these covenants add extra protection for the lender’s money.

-- For instance, say the lender imposes a covenant that mandates that the debt-to-equity ratio shouldn’t exceed 1.5x.
-However, the borrower incurred heavy losses in the current year, resulting in erosion of equity, which pushed the debt-to-equity ratio beyond the threshold of 1.5x.
-Now, as per the debt agreement, it is a breach, and it will trigger a default.
-So, in this case, the covenant acts as an early warning signal for the lender that the borrower’s business is in trouble which may result in liquidity problems, and hence it is better to call back the borrowed amount immediately.
+- For instance, the lender imposes a covenant that mandates that the debt-to-equity ratio shouldn’t exceed 1.5x.
+However, the borrower incurred heavy losses in the current year, resulting in equity erosion, pushing the debt-to-equity ratio beyond the threshold of 1.5x.
+The debt agreement states it is a breach and will trigger a default.
+So, in this case, the covenant acts as an early warning signal for the lender that the borrower’s business is in trouble which may result in liquidity problems.
+Hence, it is better to call back the borrowed amount immediately.

 Example of Covenant

-Let us take the example of ABC Inc., which is planning to raise $50 million through the issuance of bonds at the beginning of the year 2019.
+Let us take the example of ABC Inc., which is planning to raise $50 million through the issuance of bonds at the beginning of 2019.
 Now, the company has approached many lenders to discuss the terms and conditions of lending.
-As a result, some of the banks agreed to purchase the bonds after properly evaluating the creditworthiness of ABC Inc. However, all the banks proposed the following covenants before purchasing of the bonds.
+As a result, some banks agreed to purchase the bonds after adequately evaluating the creditworthiness of ABC Inc. However, all the banks proposed the following covenants before buying the bonds.

 - These bonds (until their maturity) must be the senior most debt in the company’s capital structure.